 - Dynamic DNS

 A hostname to resolve and use as the identifier.
 This is mostly useful if the firewall is behind NAT and has no direct knowledge of its external IP address aside from a dynamic DNS hostname.
-This is not relevant or available for a
+This is only available for My identifier, not the Peer identifier.

 In cases when the remote identifier is unknown or cannot be matched, the Peer Identifier may be set to Any.
 This is more common on certain types of mobile configurations, but it is a much less secure choice than matching the identifier properly.